armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-0.md

 > Breaking changes are kept in this list for 3 minor versions from when the change is introduced.
 For example, a breaking change introduced in 2.21.0 appears in the list up to and including the 2.24.x releases.
 It would not appear on 2.25.x release notes.

-### Update kubernetes v2 provider accounts that use the aws-iam-authenticator
+### Update Kubernetes v2 provider accounts that use the `aws-iam-authenticator`

 **Impact**

-Any kubernetes v2 provider account that uses the aws-iam-authenticator needs to be updated to use client.authentication.k8s.io/v1beta1.
+You must update any Kkubernetes v2 provider account that uses the `aws-iam-authenticator` to use `client.authentication.k8s.io/v1beta1`.

 **Introduced in**: Armory CD 2.28.0